 Mike: Ok, so what is your number?

-Cris: Well, at this stage maybe fifteen.
-I mean, numbers currently don’t show that kind of value, but the growth is there… I can see the graph going up and it is only the matter of time.
-If it is not worth fifteen today, it would be fifteen next year.
+Cris: Well, at this stage, maybe fifteen.
+I mean, numbers currently don’t show that kind of value, but the growth is there… I can see the graph going up, and it is only a matter of time.
+It would be fifteen next year if it is not worth fifteen today.

 Mike: What is your goal for 2017?
 Do you have a customer revenue goal?